bendalab/thunderfish/docs/thunderfish.md

 16. `tstart` Time where the pulse starts relative to P1 in milliseconds.
 17. `tend` Time where the pulse ends relative to P1 in milliseconds.
 18. `width` Total width of the pulse in milliseconds.
-19. `P2-P1-dist`: Distance between P2 and P1 in milliseconds.
-Zero if p2 is not present.
+19. `peak-dist`: Distance between minimum and maximum phase in milliseconds.
 20. `tau` Time constant of the exponential decay of the tail of the pulse in milliseconds.
-21. `firstpeak` Index of the first peak in the pulse (i.e. -1 for P-1).
+21. `firstphase` Index of the first phase in the pulse (i.e. -1 for P-1).
-22. `lastpeak` Index of the last peak in the pulse (i.e. 3 for P3).
+22. `lastphase` Index of the last phase in the pulse (i.e. 3 for P3).
-23. `totalarea` Sum of areas under positive and negative peaks.
+23. `totalarea` Sum of areas under positive and negative phases.
-24. `positivearea` Area under positive peaks relative to total area.
+24. `positivearea` Area under positive phases relative to total area.
-25. `negativearea` Area under negative peaks relative to total area.
+25. `negativearea` Area under negative phases relative to total area.
-26. `polaritybalance` Contrast between areas under positive and negative peak.
+26. `polaritybalance` Contrast between areas under positive and negative phases.
 27. `n` Number of EODs used for computing the averaged EOD waveform.
 28. `peakfreq` Frequency at the peak energy of the single pulse spectrum in Hertz.
 29. `peakenergy` Peak energy of the single pulse spectrum.